lisannesabelis/InternetofThings/README.md

 So what I did was follow all the steps from the site, and i switched HIGH to LOW and visa versa.

 After that I started trying to get the ledstrip to work.
-After searching on google for 2 hours i finally found this manual that looked promising: https://www.instructables.com/IoT-Manual-Digital-Remote-for-LED/
+After searching on google for a long time I found this manual that looked promising: https://www.instructables.com/IoT-Manual-Digital-Remote-for-LED/

 At some point it said to install the library: esp8266 by ESP8266 Community (version 2.5.0)